-Wendland, which she forfeited when she separated from her would-be Wendish king-husband!
+Olaf gave Thyri refuge and proposed marrigae to her, which she accepted.
+Soon Thyri's gratitude cooled, and she whined about her "dowry" lands in Wendland, which she forfeited when she separated from her would-be Wendish king-husband!
 So Olaf sailed to Wendland, to try to negotiate a solution to the whole mess - not knowing that Thyri's sister (who was Olaf's sister-in-law when he was originally married to Geira), would work to betray Olaf into Sveyn's hands, with the help of her treacherous husband, Sigvaldi, a false friend of Olaf's.

 Sigrid the Haughty needed an angle to push her royal husband, Sveyn, to attack his old comrade-in-arms, Olaf.
-The angle Sigrid used was Oalf's recent remarriage to Thyri, who was Sveyn's sister.
+The angle Sigrid used was Olaf's recent remarriage to Thyri, who was Sveyn's sister.
 By Olaf's remarriage to Thyri, Sveyn's sister, Olaf had aided the ruin of Sveyn's prior deal with the Wends.
 A conspiracy of Olaf's enemies soon formed.

-Thus, about three years after the face-slap, Sigrid was fulfilling her threat through goading her new husband, Sveyn Forkbeard, to ambush King Olaf on the high seas, justified by her naggings that Olaf had no right to marry Sveyn's sister without Thyri, Sveyn's permission (and thereby thwarting Sveyn's relations with the Wendish king).
+Thus, about three years after the face-slap, Sigrid was fulfilling her threat - through goading her new husband, Sveyn Forkbeard, to ambush King Olaf on the high seas, justified by her naggings that Olaf had no right to marry Sveyn's sister Thyri, without Sveyn's permission

+(and thereby thwarting Sveyn's relations with the Wendish king).
 Accordingly, in September of A.D.
 1000, it was Queen Sigrid's husband, Sveyn Forkbeard, who finally formed an ambush coalition (of Swedes, Danes, Norse, and Wends), baited by the treacherous Sigvaldi, to overwhelm Olaf Tryggvasson's "Long Serpent" (and its companion ships) in the Baltic Sea, in what is known as the Battle of Svold (fought September 9th, 1000 - see painting above).